apache/doris-website/docs/admin-manual/memory-management/overview.md

 4. [Load memory analysis](./load-memory-analysis.md)

+---

 ## Memory problem FAQ

 Refer to [Memory problem FAQ](./memory-issue-faq.md) to analyze common memory problems.

+---

 ## Memory control strategy

-Refer to [Memory control strategy](./memory-control-strategy.md) for an introduction to memory allocation, monitoring, and recycling to ensure efficient and controllable memory of the Doris BE process.
+Refer to [Memory Control Strategy](./memory-control-strategy.md) for an introduction to memory allocation, monitoring, and recycling, which ensure the efficient and controllable memory of the Doris BE process.